International

 ensures that all individuals can become, and remain,

-conceives of people being productive when they are in paying
+only conceives of people being productive when they are

-jobs).
-Thus binary economics serves everybody, and not just
+in paying jobs).
+Thus binary economics serves everybody,

-a few, with remarkable benefits.
-Without inflation or recession,
+and not just a few, with remarkable benefits.
+Without inflation

-the binary economy offers to release the full potential of
+or recession, the binary economy offers to release the full

-technology to the immense advantage of humankind and the environment.
+potential of technology to the immense advantage of humankind

 top